 Rain didn't stop play at Eastbourne

 Eastbourne's Airbourne is one of the longest-running and most popular seaside airshows, now well into its third decade.
-It's location on the south coast, under the downs and just east of the cliffs at Beachy Head, makes it vulnerable to sea mists and local weather variations, so it can become vulnerable to the elements, but the team never fails to produce the best show they can in the conditions.
+Its location on the south coast, under the downs and just east of the cliffs at Beachy Head, makes it vulnerable to sea mists and local weather variations, so it can become a victim of the elements, but the team never fails to produce the best show they can in the conditions.

 |Red Arrows (Friday 3 p.m.; Saturday 4 p.m. (changed to 4.30 p.m.); Sunday due at 12.30 p.m. but cancelled)|

 |Typhoon (due all 4 days but cancelled Sunday)|